The root object of an Apple News article, containing required properties, metadata, content, layout, and styles.

 article file must have, at minimum, a default component text style named

 default.
 Defaults by component role can also be set.
-See Defining and Using Text Styles.
+See Defining and Applying Text Styles.

 An unique, publisher-provided identifier for this article.
 This identifier must remain constant; it cannot change when the article is updated.